 Two commencement ceremonies are held each academic year, in May, for our May and December graduates and in Summer for our August graduates.
 Please check the Academic Calendar for exact dates and times.
 Ceremonies are currently held in the Wilson Humanities and Fine Arts Center.

 Orders for caps, gowns and class rings will be accepted by a company representative during announced dates through the College Bookstore.
 Students who anticipate graduating at the close of Spring or Summer academic sessions will be provided a limited number of commencement tickets.
 Students completing graduation requirements at the close of the Fall academic session will be invited to participate in the May ceremony.

 Students do not receive their diplomas at commencement.
 Once all final grades are in, a re-evaluation of each student’s program evaluation is done to confirm graduation.
 Degrees are posted to the official transcript within one week of Commencement.
-Students will receive a post card in the mail approximately 3 to 4 weeks after Commencement indicating when diplomas are ready for pick-up from the Registrar’s Office at the Wilmington Campus.
+Students will receive a post card in the mail approximately 3 to 4 weeks after Commencement indicating when they should receive their diplomas, certificates and/or degrees in the mail.

 Candidates for graduation must file an “Intent to Graduate” form and complete the Graduating Student Opinion Survey with the Records and Registration office by published deadlines.
 For Spring graduation, the deadline is in March, the Summer graduation deadline is in June and the Fall graduation deadline is in November of each year.
 Please check the Academic Calendar for specific deadline dates.